xang555/rate-banklao/README.md

 ### anz(success,error)

-return json object which it is money rate from Anz bank (ANZ)
+return  promise object which it is money rate from Anz bank (ANZ)

 example result :